 Finally, take your time.
 There is an increasing number of independent resources available that provide guidance and advice – don’t be pressurized into any rash decisions – fertility treatment can be a huge investment in time, money and human capital so be prepared to do your research.

-IVF in the United States – wrap up
+IVF in the United States – wrap-up

-IVF laws in the United States and insurance coverage varies state by state which means that domestic patients can be restricted to accessing certain treatments due to legal or financial constraints.
+IVF laws in the United States and insurance coverage vary state by state which means that domestic patients can be restricted to accessing certain treatments due to legal or financial constraints.
 If money isn’t a consideration American fertility patients have access to unparalleled numbers of treatment providers offering bespoke care packages.

 The international patient also has access to a number of treatments and processes which are not available in the majority of countries.
 A number of States offer gestational surrogacy and there is a comprehensive network of agencies that have been set up to provide a full management service.
 Intended parents can also opt for gender selection and be very specific in their requirements of prospective donors.

 IVF success rates in the United States are amongst the very best in the world but they come at a price.
-For the domestic patients a variety of financing options exist but without access to insurance mandates fertility treatments, and in particular, IVF treatments are beyond the reach of the average U.S. citizen.
+For domestic patients, a variety of financing options exist but without access to insurance mandates fertility treatments, and in particular, IVF treatments are beyond the reach of the average U.S. citizen.

 What is the average cost of IVF in the US?